 The business failure score ranges from 1,001–1,875 and predicts the chances of a business shutting down or declaring bankruptcy in the next 12 months.
 A low failure score means your business is viewed as a higher risk.

-Dun & Bradstreet’s Credit Signal package lets you check your credit score for free, but you will need to pay for additional ratings or information.
+Dun & Bradstreet’s Credit Signal package lets you check your credit score for free, but you'll need to pay for additional ratings or information.

 Experian offers a business credit score report package that starts at $39.95 per report.
 The main factors of the report are your business credit score and financial stability risk rating.

-The business credit scores ranges from 1 - 100, and Experian considers your payment behavior.
+Their business credit scores ranges from 1–100, and Experian considers your payment behavior.
 It also considers delinquent accounts and the number of accounts you have with payment terms beyond net-30 days.

 Along with its standard Credit Score report, Experian offers a Business Credit Advantage package for $189 per year.
 You’ll get unlimited access to your financial information, additional analysis, and alerts.